justinlovelace/robust-kg-completion/README.md

 # Robust Knowledge Graph Completion with Stacked Convolutions and a Student Re-Ranking Network

-This repository contains the implementation for our paper:
+This repository contains the implementation for our paper ([link](https://arxiv.org/abs/2106.06555)):

 **Robust Knowledge Graph Completion with Stacked Convolutions and a Student Re-Ranking Network** \
 Justin Lovelace, Denis Newman-Griffis, Shikhar Vashishth, Jill Fain Lehman, and Carolyn Penstein Rosé \